Mini Garden Decorating: Miniaturizing Martha

 – Mini Christmas Tree – see more options here.

 – Pusch Norway Spruce – shrub on right, limited availability though our store.

 – Red Thyme (left)

 – Platt’s Black Brass Buttons (right)

-– Miniature Light String (it’s the same string!)
+– Miniature Light String – found almost anywhere

 – Terra Cotta Flagstone Sheet

 – Mini Patio Mix Kit (for locking-in the stones so they don’t wash away.)